 The Train Driving Licences and Certificates Regulations 2010 establish a licensing and certification system for train drivers on the rail network.
 It is aimed not only at drivers but also at other train crew who participate directly or indirectly in driving and whose professional qualifications therefore contribute to transport safety.

-The application and authorisation process is managed by the ORR - further details can be found at: http://orr.gov.uk/rail/licensing/train-driving-licences-and-certificates passing trains on adjoining lines, and are determined on an individual basis by comparing the consignment with the characteristics of the CCOS.
+The application and authorisation process is managed by the ORR - further details can be found at: http://orr.gov.uk/rail/licensing/train-driving-licences-and-certificates

 3.4.3 Exceptional Transport